 - Roku (v7.0.30 and newer)

-There are three types of events that will show up in your activity feed.
+There are four types of events that will show up in your activity feed.
 You can choose which of these three types of activity you wish to share with friends or keep private in your account profile.

 If the same action is taken within 10 minutes of each other the more recent will replace the first.
 For example if you rate something 5 stars and it shows up in activity feed then in less than 10 minutes later you realize it should have been 3 stars and change, it the 5 star activity will be removed (leaving only the most recent event).